 Multiple (grounded) representations.
 ACs activate multiple representations.
 Beside sensorimotor experiences, according to WAT such representations are grounded on linguistic, social, interoceptive and metacognitive information.
-This view has the potential to account for the representation of different kinds of ACs, from emotions to numerical to mental and social concepts since the extent of their grounding in perception and action, sociality, interoception etc. might differ.
+This view has the potential to account for the representation of different kinds of ACs, from emotional to numerical concepts, from mental state to social concepts, since the extent of their grounding in perception and action, sociality, interoception etc. might differ.

 Once determined which typologies of ACs exist, precise predictions taking into account which modality is mostly relevant to characterize different ACs should be advanced and tested.
-For example, preliminary data (Villani et al., under review; submitted) show that the activation of linguistic information characterizes more "pure" ACs, likely because their complexity and heterogeneity require inner brain operations that might be tracked possibly through inner speech.
+For example, preliminary data (Villani et al., [16, 17]) show that the activation of linguistic information characterizes more "pure" ACs, likely because their complexity and heterogeneity require inner brain operations that might be tracked possibly through inner speech.